10 Online Marketing Tips for Schools to Increase Enrollments

 This is where perhaps your greatest, most immediate opportunity lies.
 Advertising to parents at the very moment they are showing intent.
 An opportunity ignored by print, billboards, and direct marketing.

 Identify your objectives.
 It should be something simple like getting contact details to call them back.
 Trust your staff to close the deal.
-Is it appropriate to advertise year-round?
+Then ask yourself a number of questions including – Is it appropriate to advertise year-round?
 Who exactly are you advertising to?
 Parents of what age groups?
 Parents that are first researching or those that need to make a fast decision?
 Each of these questions should direct your objectives and approach.
 How will you measure conversions?
 Most likely a form submission.

 There’s some key tips to follow when advertising with Google Adwords.
 You may not know but the better your ads, the less you will pay.